LumenYoung/Notes/content/notes/Package Libfranka in Conda.md

 Simply use `conda build conda` in the root directory of the repository.

 Then you can install this package.
-For me I'm using micromamba so it is `micromamba install -c local libfranka`
+I'm using micromamba so it is `micromamba install -c local libfranka`.